 Mark your calendars and consider yourself invited.
 We host or participate in a plethora of fun events every year, including our January Annual Meeting & Potluck, our September Native Plant Sale, the Bainbridge Island Fourth of July Parade, Brown Bag Lunches lectures, and more.
 Learn more.

 Land Trust committees provide critical support to the Land Trust’s Board of Directors in areas such as Stewardship, Outreach, and Fundraising.
 Consider sharing your time and expertise.

 All of our properties – those we own and those protected with a conservation easement, must be visited and evaluated at least once a year.
 Monitoring takes place all year long, and our awesome volunteers do a lot of the heavy lifting — interacting with property owners, walking the land and documenting changes.
 Interested in learning more about volunteering as a Land Steward for one of our protected properties?
 Learn more.

-We offer a variety of educational opportunities including a “Brown Bag” lecture series, in partnership with the West Sound Wildlife Shelter, native plant walks, and invasive weed identification and removal workshops.
+We offer a variety of educational opportunities including native plant walks and invasive weed identification and removal workshops.
 Learn more.

 First Wednesday Work Parties

 Meet new friends, get some serious exercise and support the Land Trust’s mission of stewarding the unique natural places of Bainbridge Island by volunteering at one of our First Wednesday Work Parties.
 These fun monthly events take place on various Land Trust conserved properties and include such important tasks as invasive species removal, native species planting and trail maintenance.
 Learn more.